 - Leadership Louisville Center alumni and contributing member – Tuition for the 2018 class is $175 (plus annual member dues)

 - Non-graduate tuition options:

 - Register and participate in Focus Louisville (tuition $600) along with Encore Louisville tuition ($175) and membership dues ($100 for Focus Louisville graduates).
 With this option, you can participate in any session of Focus Louisville (which happens four times per year) before the final session of Encore Louisville in November 2018.
 If the Focus Louisville tuition is a barrier, scholarship support can be requested.
 And trust us, you will LOVE Focus Louisville whether you are newer to the Louisville community or have lived here for your whole life.

 - Obtain a letter of recommendation from a current or past Encore Louisville participant or any member of the Leadership Louisville Center board of directors.
 With this letter, participation in Focus Louisville is waived, however your first year of Encore Louisville will carry a $775 tuition.
 After your first year, you will be considered a program graduate and can join Encore at the regular rate (in addition to membership dues).
 You will also earn a credit good for participation in the Focus Louisville program should you choose to use it sometime during the year.

 How many people are invited to participate each year?

 Approximately 35 leaders will make up the class.

 How do I submit an application?

-The next opportunity to apply for Encore Louisville is from September 6th through October 17th.
+The next opportunity to apply for Encore Louisville is between October 29th and November 30th.